 Of note is the ratio of Invitation Homes Inc's sales and general administrative expense to its total operating expenses; merely 6.07% of US stocks have a lower such ratio.

 The ratio of debt to operating expenses for Invitation Homes Inc is higher than it is for about 94.94% of US stocks.

-If you're looking for stocks that are quantitatively similar to Invitation Homes Inc, a group of peers worth examining would be BIP, STOR, HEP, NHI, and BKH.
+If you're looking for stocks that are quantitatively similar to Invitation Homes Inc, a group of peers worth examining would be CMS, EXR, BXP, BKH, and STOR.